 The Diagnostic Imaging Department at Angell supports the specialty services of the hospital by providing comprehensive in-house diagnostic expertise and technology.
-With three full-time board certified radiologists and all modalities available seven days a week, we are well equipped to manage all desired imaging requirements.
+With four full-time board certified radiologists and all modalities available seven days a week, we are well equipped to manage all desired imaging requirements.

 Our in-house services include digital radiography, fluoroscopy, ultrasound, nuclear medicine, 16-slice CT, and a 1.5 Tesla MRI.
 Please see available services below and/or contact us with any questions you might have.

 MRI image of a dog with a tumor in the pituitary gland

 Access to a full range of imaging technologies to evaluate the many and varied clinical problems with which animals present.
 In-house services include:

 - Ultrasound: Including referral outpatient ultrasounds for stable patients

 - Multi-slice Computed Tomography (CT): Great cross-sectional imaging of thorax and lungs (tumors, met checks, vascular anomalies), abdomen (tumors, foreign bodies, vascular anomalies), and orthopedic structures (including ability to reconstruction of fractures tumors, and congenital malformations)